ibNez/Arcane-Realms/docs/environment-builder.md

 - Corn fields and farm equipment
 - Additional decorative or functional items as needed

+> **TODO:** Clarify how new components are added to the library and synced with the database.

 ## Asset Sheet Integration
 - A single static image contains all component sprites with predefined coordinates